 The Department of Nutrition and Exercise Physiology seeks to promote the health of individuals and communities through research, teaching, and service activities in human nutrition and exercise physiology, and the application of these sciences in academic, clinical, public health, and industry settings.

-Our program recognizes the important connections between proper nutrition and regular physical activity as crucial to the prevention and treatment of chronic diseases across the globe.
-Although the health benefits of proper nutrition and regular physical activity are well-established, we build on that knowledge by merging both fields of study into a discipline that focuses on improving health outcomes in clinical, community, and population level settings.
+Our department recognizes the important connections between proper nutrition and regular physical activity as crucial to the prevention and treatment of chronic diseases across the globe.
+Although the health benefits of proper nutrition and regular physical activity are well-established, we build on that knowledge by merging both fields of study into a discipline that focuses on improving health outcomes in clinical, community, and population-level settings.
 For this reason, our department is now housed in the Elson S. Floyd College of Medicine so that we can be an integral part of training future physicians in a more holistic manner.
 In addition, we’ve recently added research tracks to our graduate program offerings so that our faculty and students can help disseminate knowledge on the importance of diet and activity in health broadly.

 With approximately 15,000 sq. ft. of dedicated teaching, research, and office space, the physical home of NEP in the Health Education and Research Building (HERB) has undergone a major overhaul consisting of new, state-of-the-art equipment for laboratory courses, practicums, and research.